-- 1.9 After comments were processed in the manner described all of the comments received were reviewed on a policy-by-policy basis, with the issues included in the group of comments summarised.
-Such summaries are presented in the relevant tables of this report. - 1.10 The summaries are a reflection of the issues raised during the consultation.
+- 1.30 After comments were processed in the manner described abovem the comments were reviewed on a policy-by-policy basis, with the issues included in the group of comments summarised.
+The summaries are presented in Appendix 1 and refer to the policy numbers as presented in the Regulation 18 document. - 1.31 The summaries are a reflection of the issues raised during the consultation.
 They do not record every single comment or view that was made during the consultation.
-A record of all representations has been published online.
-GDPR and data restrictions have limited the ability of the Council to publish every representation in full on-line.
-Responses from statutory consultees, landowners and developers are available in full. - 1.11 As individual comments were able to be tagged multiple times against different areas/issues of the Local Plan, the total of comments for each individual summary combined exceeds the number of comments received and is not an error.
-This reflects that a large number of comments covered numerous issues in their submission. - 1.12 A number of petitions were submitted during the consultation period, or were referenced as part of comments.
+Full representations have been published online.
+Included within the summaries are a response to the issues raised within the comments, explaining how they have been considered. - 1.32 As comments were able to be tagged multiple times against different areas of the Local Plan, the total of comments for each individual summary combined exceeds the number of comments received and is not an error.
+This reflects that many comments covered numerous issues in their submission. - 1.33 Several petitions were submitted or referenced as part of comments.
 Such petitions generally related to potential strategic development sites.
-The number of signatories were often large and in most cases, the petition remained live beyond the consultation period and the number of signatories has continued to increase.
+The number of signatories were often large, and, in most cases, the petition remained live beyond the consultation period and the number of signatories continued to increase.
 The tally of comments in each summary represents the number of submissions received and not how many signatories there were to each petition, letter or email.
-In any case, it is the nature of the particular planning issues raised in comments that are most critical to the preparation of the Local Plan, not the amount of comments received. - 1.13 A number of comments were submitted setting out views and feedback on the evidence base produced to support different elements of the Local Plan.
+It must in any case be recognised that it is the nature of the particular planning issues raised in comments that are most critical, not the number of comments received. - 1.34 Several comments were submitted on the evidence base documents produced to support different elements of the Local Plan.
 Where relevant they are recorded in the summaries of related policies.
 Comments on the evidence base have been considered and where relevant have informed updates to such documents.